Fabi0o/linked-list/README.md

 # linked-list
 Implementation of linked list data structure using JS.
 ## Functionalities
-* Node class to represent each node of the LinkedList class
+* Node class represents each node of the LinkedList class
-* LinkedList class with all needed classes to perform operations on the list
+* LinkedList class with all needed methods to perform operations on the list
 ## Installation
 Start with cloning this repo on your local machine: